meg768/twilio-console/README.md

 Every call to **console.info**, **console.warn** or **console.error** will send a message using Twilio.

-Make sure the following environment variables are undefined
+Make sure the following environment variables are defined

 - TWILIO_SID
 - TWILIO_TOKEN